t0yv0/treesitedit.el/README.md

 The key design difficulty for languages like Go is that unlike in LISP, a single buffer position corresponds to multiple nodes.
 For example, having point at the `f` of `func` has several overlapping nodes such as the `func` literal and the entire function definition.
-The motion commands guess which node to operate on, generally picking the mode with the widest extent.
+The motion commands takes a guess which node to operate on, generally picking the mode with the widest extent.

 ### Marking